CCBDA-UPC/Assignments-2025/Lab08.md

 ## Task 8.1: Simple serverless web application

-### CRUD REST API : The 4 Basic Operations in Software Development
+### CRUD REST API : Implementing the 4 Basic Operations in Software Development

 **CRUD** stands for **Create, Read, Update, Delete**, which are the four fundamental operations used in databases and APIs to manage data.